 If your product is wearable, it probably also has a small amount of available real estate, and a microstrip or chip antenna is desirable.
-If the most important requirement is long-range communication, a metal plate antenna may be the best choice.
-Optimizing your functional requirements within the above framework will ensure that you pick the best antenna for your device.
+If the most important requirement is long-range communication, a metal plate antenna may be the best choice to achieve appropriate antenna gain.
+Optimizing your functional design requirements like a non-signal-interfering PCB trace layout within the above framework will ensure that you pick the best antenna for your device.

 Ceramic Chip Antennas

 A prepackaged ceramic chip antenna has very small form factor at the cost of low gain and efficiency.
 Their moderate bandwidth and cost may not make them the best option for applications like ranging or location-tracking.
 These chips are desirable in rigid wearable devices that typically operate in low-range applications.